Thrombotic Thrombocytopenic Purpura (TTP) is a rare blood disorder, that affects between 6 to 10 people in every million.

-It is more common in women than men and, although it can affect people of all ages, the average age of diagnosis is 40 years.
+It is more common in women than men although it can affect people of all ages.
+Black African and Caribbean people are over-represented in TTP.
+The average age of diagnosis is 40 years.

 TTP episodes are serious and life-threatening.
 It is considered a medical emergency and it is estimated that 10-20% of acute patients die from TTP, despite currently available treatments.
 TTP is a lifelong condition, as after their initial diagnosis many patients will experience further episodes of TTP (called relapses).